carabina/AtomicKit/README.md

 About
 -----

+This is the [macmade/AtomicKit](https://github.com/macmade/AtomicKit) iOS version and support CocoaPods.

 **Concurrency made simple in Swift.**

 **AtomicKit** is a Swift framework designed to ease dealing with concurrency in Swift projects.